-Here at The Beasley Firm, our experienced burn injury attorneys in Philadelphia are familiar with how burn injuries and burn accidents can lead to devastating injuries, pain, suffering, scarring, intense medical care, and financial difficulties.
+Here at The Beasley Firm, our experienced trial lawyers in Philadelphia are familiar with how burn injuries and burn accidents can lead to devastating injuries, pain, suffering, scarring, intense medical care, and financial difficulties.
 Much of our insight comes from the fact that our staff includes two doctors and three nurses, all of whom have 50 collective years of hospital and patient care experience.
 This allows us to effectively investigate and understand your injuries more thoroughly than those without medical training.

 Burns are classified according to their severity or amount of damage: